 Simon Sr. did not take the loss of his home well.
 He gambled, borrowed heavily, and started drinking himself to death.
 I say “started” because he never got a chance to finish the process.
 In 1750 or 1751 he got into a drunken brawl, either with an Englishman named Samuel Saunders or a Native nicknamed “The Fish.”
 Either way, the fight ended with a tomahawk dead-center in Simon Girty, Sr.’s skull.

 Simon Sr. died owing $300 for trade goods and rum he had purchased on credit.
 Rather than eat the loss, Girty’s creditors bribed officials to backdate a contract with Girty by a whole year.
 That allowed those creditors to recoup their losses by seizing the Girty homestead and any remaining goods.
-No one seemed to care that it left Mary Girty and her four boys penniless.
+No one cared that it left Mary Girty and her four boys penniless.

 Fortunately, Mary was resilient.
 She quickly remarried one of Simon’s friends and fellow traders, John Turner, and soon Simon Girty, Jr. had a young half-brother, John Turner, Jr.